The 10 Simplest Website Tweaks for Designers to Get More Clients

 - Join a community like Behance to share your work and to to spread the word

-- Submit your well designed site to CSS galleries (or mixed ones if you're into Flash)
+- Submit your well designed site to CSS or Web design galleries

 - Start a blog and link out to all your friends and people you admire for their work

-Stop ignoring SEO and usability both of which are two sides of the same coin.
-Design is not about fancy graphics it's about findable and usable interfaces.
+Stop ignoring SEO and UX both of which are two sides of the same coin.
+Design is not about fancy graphics it’s about findable and usable interfaces.